NotTacoz/jacaranda/content/notes/CAP4.md

 		- br2 and cl2 most convenient in lab - bromine water and chlorine water
 		- ![](notes/images/Screen%20Shot%202023-09-01%20at%209.44.48%20am.png)
 - 153. Describe how aqueous solutions of bromine and iodine can be used to test for unsaturation, and give observable outcomes.
+	- bromine is used to test for unsaturation.
+	- aqueous bromine solution is orange in colour.
+	- few drops added to alkane and benzene, there is no immediate reaction
+		- because substitution reactions are slow and requires a catalyst
+	- but added to alkene, or another unsaturated compound, orange colour disappears almost instantly, as bromine is consumed!
 - 154. Write equations, and draw and name the products of complete combustion reactions of hydrocarbons.
 - 155. Given information about the products, write equations for the incomplete combustion reactions of hydrocarbons.
 - 156. Explain why incomplete combustion is undesirable when using hydrocarbons as fuels.